Battle of the Saintes: French retreat

 With their formation shattered and many of their ships severely damaged, the French fell away to the southwest in small groups.
 Rodney attempted to redeploy and make repairs before pursuing the French.
 By 2:00 pm the wind had freshened and a general chase ensued.
 As the British pressed south, Ardent was flanked by HMS Belliqueux and HMS Prince William and soon surrendered.
 They then took possession of Glorieux and caught up with the French rear at around 3pm.
-Admiral de Grasse signalled other ships to protect Ville de Paris, but this was only partially fulfilled.
+De Grasse signalled other ships to protect Ville de Paris, but this was only partially fulfilled.
 Nine ships from de Vaudreuil's squadron came to his aid.

 The British fleet bore down on this small group.
 In succession Rodney's ships isolated the other three ships.
 César, which was soon totally dismasted and in flames, was captured by Centaur.
 Soon after 5:00 pm, Hector, having been flanked by Canada and Alcide, soon became a completely dismasted wreck.
 Following the mortal wounding of his captain, De la Vicomte, his first lieutenant De Beaumanoir, lowered the ship's flag and surrendered to Alcide.